crnjaja/PrivadoID/README.md

 <!-- SMART CONTRACTS -->
 ### Smart Contracts

-Smart contracts are simple programs that run on blockchain platforms, such as Ethereum.
-They are designed to execute specific actions automatically when predefined conditions are met.The lifecycle of a smart contract into the following steps :
+Smart contracts are programs running on a blockchain, such as Ethereum.
+They are designed to execute specific actions automatically when predefined conditions are met.
+The lifecycle of a smart contract is as follow :

 1. Creation : a developer writes the contract using a blockchain-specific programming language, such as Solidity for Ethereum.
 The contract includes rules and conditions agreed upon by the parties involved.